Part of: GS-III- Economy (PT-MAINS-PERSONALITY TEST)

 e-commerce has emerged as one of the fast-growing trade channels available for the cross-border trade of goods and services.

 It provides a wider reach and reception across the global market, with minimum investments.
 It enables sellers to sell to a global audience and also customers to make a global choice.
 Geographical boundaries and challenges are eradicated/drastically reduced.

 Through direct interaction with final customers, this e-commerce process cuts theproduct distribution chain to a significant extent.
 A direct and transparent channel between the producer or service provider and the final customer is made.
 This way products and services are created to cater to the individual preferences of the target audience.

 Customers can easily locate products since e-commerce can be one store set up for all the customers’ business needs

-Ease of doing business: It makes starting, managing business easy and simple.
+Ease of doing business: It makes starting, and managing a business easy and simple.

 The growth in the e-commerce sector can boost employment, increase revenues from export, increase tax collection by ex-chequers, and provide better products and services to customers in the long-term.